How to find an empty property

 More often than not building land already has a house on it.
 Often the house needs demolishing (knocking down) but sometimes it can be saved and rebuilt.

-You can check if the property has been removed from Council Tax listings on the Valuation Office Agency website, which will indicate if the property is beyond repair.
+You can check if the property has been removed from Council Tax listings on the Valuation Office Agency website, which will indicate if the property is beyond repair by using the: